-Lauded for providing an intimate environment for players and spectator alike, MCA is widely regarded as providing one of the best tennis viewing experiences in the world.
+MCA has been a key feature of the Australian Open Tennis Championship since 1988 when it was initially known as ‘Show Court One’.
+The world’s best tennis players have graced the court, making it an integral part of the tournament and a centrepiece of Melbourne Park.
+Lauded for providing an intimate environment for players and spectators alike, MCA is widely regarded as providing one of the best tennis viewing experiences in the world.

-The redeveloped venue will be fully operational for the Australian Open in 2015, making Melbourne Park the only Grand Slam tennis venue in the world to boast three stadiums with retractable roofs.
-The new stadium means that all Australian Open matches could be completed over the two weeks of the tournament, even with a fortnight of continuous rain or extreme heat.
+The venue makes Melbourne Park the only Grand Slam tennis venue in the world to boast three stadiums with retractable roofs, meaning that all Australian Open matches can be completed over the two weeks of the tournament, even with a fortnight of continuous rain or extreme heat.